dmolinagarcia/74HCT6526/README.md

 * B0 with DDRs, PORTs, and bus interface

 # Status updates
+* March 26, 2023. v0.2.1 released.
+Fixes a missing IRQ issue on reload while underflowing.
+It also adds a selector for OLD vs NEW cia in ICR
 * January 24, 2023. v0.2.0 released.
 Fixes a potential problem on B1 and B2 with CNT edge detector.
 It also fixes some bugs on B3.
 A cleanup of schematic, PCBs and PDFs for all boards has been done.
 TARUNMODE is removed from controlbus as it is not needed.
 This triggers a new MINOR version
 * November 01, 2022. v0.1.2 released.
-Includes B3 (SDR+ICR) and some minor tweaks to all boards.
+Includes B3 (SDR+ICR) and some minor tweaks to all boards
 * August 24, 2022. v0.1.1 released.
 Fixes a bug in B1 (TASTART) and adds B2.
-Minor routing fixes to all boards.
+Minor routing fixes to all boards
 * June 06, 2022. v0.1.0a released.
 It adds B1 to v0.1.0
 * October 19, 2021. v0.1.0 is released.
 It add B0 to v0.1.0
 * September 12th, 2021.
 Repository is now public.
 B0 schematic is 100% done.
 PCB layout is 100% done.
 It's currently being reviewed before sending it into production